 IMU Special Lecture

 The IMU Executive Committee appoints, for each of its Prizes and Awards, a Selection Committee along the lines of the Statutes for the Prizes and the IMU By-Laws.

 The names of the Selection Committee members remain confidential until the ICM, only the names of the Chairs are made public.

-To propose a person for one of the above IMU prizes that are awarded at the International Congress of Mathematicians 2018 in Rio de Janeiro, Brazil, or for the ICM 2018 Emmy Noether Lecture, please send your nomination to the chair of the committee in charge of the selection of the winner(s).
-The Prize Committee Chairs 2018 are listed below, they can also be found on the specific Prize pages.
+To propose a person for one of the above IMU prizes that are awarded at the International Congress of Mathematicians 2022 in St Petersburg, Russia, or for the ICM 2022 Emmy Noether Lecture, please send your nomination to the chair of the committee in charge of the selection of the winner(s).
+The Prize Committee Chairs 2022 are listed below, they can also be found on the specific Prize pages.

 Electronic nominations (if possible in pdf format and to the award-specific e-mail address) are encouraged.
 Please observe the specific Statutes for the Prizes (see the specific Prize pages) before submitting a nomination and, in particular, explain the specific qualifications that make your nominee an excellent candidate for the prize you propose him/her for.
 Self-nominations are strongly discouraged.

 Chern Medal Award